dacapobench/dacapobench/benchmarks/README.txt

     2. Copy default.properties to local.properties and edit it for
        your environment.

+       o Specifically, you must set java14.lib to point to a Java 1.4 installation and java14.compile.classpath to correctly
+         capture the libraries for that installation(otherwise derby will not build correctly)

 For more information, run "ant -p" in the benchmarks directory.